 Process of Recombinant DNA Technology

 Recombinant DNA technology involves the selection of the desired gene for administration into the host followed by a selection of the perfect vector with which the gene has to be integrated and recombinant DNA formed.
-This recombinant DNA then has to be introduced into the host.
+This recombinant DNA, then has to be introduced into the host.
 And at last, it has to be maintained in the host and carried forward to the offsprings.
-Let’s go through each step in detail.

 Being a nucleic acid enclosed within the nucleus, isolation of DNA is not an easy task.
 Isolation of DNA is an enzymatically controlled process where the plant or animal cells are treated with certain enzymes.
-Enzymes such as lysozyme (bacteria), cellulase (plant cells), and chitinase (fungus) are different enzymes used to isolate a pure DNA from the cells.
+Enzymes such as cellulase (plant cells), lysozyme (bacteria) and chitinase (fungi) .
+These are different enzymes used to isolate a pure DNA from the cells.

 The isolated and purified DNA is treated with restriction endonucleases which cut the DNA into fragments.
 The restriction enzymes used in recombinant DNA technology play a major role in determining the location at which the desired gene is inserted into the vector genome.
 The restriction endonucleases are sequence-specific which is usually palindrome sequences and cut the DNA at specific points.
 They scrutinize the length of DNA and make the cut at the specific site called the restriction site.
 The desired genes and the vectors are cut by the same restriction enzymes to obtain the complementary sticky notes, thus making the work of the ligases easy to bind the desired gene to the vector.